monerodefence/monerodefence/README.md

 These methods endanger Monero users, from activists in repressive regimes to everyday individuals seeking financial sovereignty.
 Allowing Chainalysis’ nodes to connect directly to your node is like leaving the gates of a castle wide open—they exploit this vulnerability to undermine the very freedoms Monero was designed to protect.
 By severing these connections, we can disrupt their surveillance and restore control to the community.

-## Our Mission: Empowering the Community to Resist
+## Our Mission: Empowering Stakeholders to Resist

 Monero Defence believes that safeguarding privacy is a shared duty, not the sole responsibility of Monero’s core developers.
 While the Monero project diligently strengthens its protocol—through features like enhanced ring signatures and Dandelion++—the development process is deliberate, prioritizing stability and consensus.
 Relying solely on developers to counter every threat is neither fair nor practical.
-That’s why we call on the Monero community—coders, node operators, and privacy enthusiasts—to join the fight.
+That’s why we call on our coalition—coders, node operators, and privacy enthusiasts—to join the fight.

-We empower the community with a dual approach:
+We empower stakeholders with a dual approach:

 - **Community Countermeasures**: Third-party tools and practices that bolster privacy without touching Monero’s codebase.
 Examples include routing node traffic through Tor or I2P, using decentralized exchanges (DEXs) like Haveno, and maintaining community-driven banlists to block suspicious nodes.
 These solutions are immediate, accessible, and empower users to act today.
 - **Core Countermeasures**: Amendments to the Monero codebase itself, such as increasing ring sizes or enhancing Dandelion++ to make transaction tracing harder.
 These changes, proposed through community governance like the Monero CCS, complement community efforts with robust, protocol-level defenses.